New Hyundai Bayon 2021 review

 The Hyundai Bayon sits at the bottom of the Korean firm's extensive SUV range, can it challenge in the competitive crossover segment?

-This is the new Hyundai Bayon - a supermini sized SUV based on the latest i20, and it’s a funny looking thing, isn’t it?
+This is the new Hyundai Bayon - a supermini sized SUV based on the latest i20, and it’s a funny looking thing, don't you think?

 Forgive us for interjecting with personal opinion on what is a subjective matter, but few will take a glance at this new SEAT Arona rival without recognising that that Bayon is an odd looking thing in a class of car that’s typically uber-conventional.